b00nb0b/blog/about.md

 I'm software developer at [Campoint](http://www.campoint.net) working on their community pages and backend services.

-Before I started working at Campoint, i got my M. Eng. in Electrical Engineering and Information Technology at the [University of Applied Sciences of Aschaffenburg](http://www.hs-ab.de/).
+Before I started working at Campoint, I got my M. Eng. in Electrical Engineering and Information Technology at the [University of Applied Sciences of Aschaffenburg](http://www.hs-ab.de/).